 Disable a key for a specific program

-The ability to disable a key for a specific program is one of the key features of this free utility.
-Additionally, there is even an option to disable a key for specific time period.
+The ability to disable a key for a specific application is one of the key features of this free utility.
+Additionally, there is even an option to disable a key for a particular period of time.

 In short, you can use Simple Disable Key to disable all alphabet keys (A to Z), function keys (F1 to F12), Control, Alt, Tab, Esc, Windows logo, Shift, CapsLock, Spacebar, NumLock, Home, Insert, Page Up, Page Down, Delete, End, Print Screen, Scroll Lock, Pause and arrow keys.